 If you are involved in a car crash because another driver was distracted, remember to do the following:

-If you have been hurt in a car crash caused by a distracted driver, the Boulder car accident lawyers at Klein Frank, P.C. may be able to help.
+If you have been hurt in a car crash caused by a distracted driver, the lawyers at Klein Frank, P.C. may be able to help.
 Backed by decades of experience handling personal injury cases, you can trust that our team won't be distracted by the defensive tactics used by the insurance companies.
 Our focus is on what matters most – making you whole.

 Contact Klein Frank, P.C. at (303) 622-3876 today!